kalaidin/ipytelegram/README.md

     %%telegram_send I am finally done!
     model.train(epochs=1e10)

-will send "I am done" to you on behalf of your bot.
+will send "I am done" to you on behalf of your bot once the cell is executed.

 Token
 -------------